naumenko-sa/bioscripts/basespace/pon_generation.md

-# How to generate a PON for EMG for CNV calling with Dragen for a panel assay
+# How to generate a PON for EMG for CNV calling with Dragen for a panel or WES assay

 1. Investigate the variability of the coverage in assay - see cheo/pon_targets.qmd template.
 2. Select samples with median_cov over genes > 300X, min_cov > 150X.
 The maximum N of samples in BS for a PON = 100.